 C D

 Figure 1 The workup of the patient for the first time.
-A: Esophageal lesions of the patient under endoscopy, which were suggestive of BE.
-B: Barium esophagogram showing reflux esophagitis and spastic contraction in the distal esophagus.
-C: Representative swallow from the patient’s initial HRM.
-The median IRP was high at 21.5 mmHg, and the DCI was elevated to 8099.9 mmHg-s-cm.
-D: 24-h pH-impedance monitoring.
+A: Esophageal lesions of the patient under endoscopy, which were suggestive of BE; B: Barium esophagogram showing reflux esophagitis and spastic contraction in the distal esophagus; C: Representative swallow from the patient’s initial HRM.
+The median IRP was high at 21.5 mmHg, and the DCI was elevated to 8099.9 mmHg-s-cm; D: 24-h pH-impedance monitoring.
 It can monitor 100% acid reflux into the esophagus.
 DCI: distal contractile integral; HRM: High-resolution manometry; IRP: integrated relaxation pressure.

 A B